nurulislam21/nurulislam21/README.md

 - **CAD Designing**: 3D modeling and simulation using various CAD software.
 - **Programming**: Proficient in C++, Python, and embedded systems programming.

+---

 ## 📂 Projects

-### 📌 Self-Driving Car
+### 🤖 Self-Driving Car
 A Raspberry Pi-based self-driving car using computer vision for object detection and navigation.

-### 📌 Autonomous Trash Collector Robot
+### 🗑️ Autonomous Trash Collector Robot
-A robot designed to autonomously navigate and collect trash in designated areas.
+An autonomous robot designed to navigate and collect trash in designated areas.

-### 📌 Line Follower Robot
+### 🚗 Line Follower Robot
-A line-following robot using ESP32 and infrared sensors for precise navigation.
+A precision line-following robot using ESP32 and infrared sensors for accurate path tracking.

-### 📌 Maze Solving Robot
+### 🌀 Maze Solving Robot
-A robot designed to navigate and solve mazes autonomously.
+A robot capable of autonomously navigating and solving complex mazes.

-### 📌 Many More...
+### 🌟 Many More...
-Explore my repositories for a wide range of projects in robotics and electronics.
+Explore my repositories for a wide range of robotics and electronics projects.

+---

 ## 📫 Get in Touch